New Zealand’s Geological Timescale

 Many of the most useful fossil groups for subsurface exploration in New Zealand Mesozoic-Cenozoic sedimentary basins have essentially local biogeographic distribution, or local ranges which differ from those of other regions because of differences in paleoclimate or ocean circulation, so the sequence of local stages which is closely tied to local fossils provides a more internally consistent, precise, and refined chronostratigraphy for routine use than international stages.
 Nevertheless, correlation with the International Geological Timescale is required for communication with the international community, and age-calibration of stage and substage boundaries for estimation of rates of geological processes and correlation with numerical age data from radiometric and other methods.

 The status of the New Zealand stages is reviewed in a 2015 publication by Ian Raine and co-authors, SR2012-39 Geological Timescale report.pdf 2.92 MB.
 This revision, which is focussed on age-calibration of the stage boundaries, is based on calibration of the International Geological Timescale by Gradstein et al. (2012), and is consistent with the International Chronostratigraphic Chart 2014/10 (Cohen et al. 2014).
+A summary of the 2015 calibration is presented in a paper by Raine et al. (2015) in New Zealand journal of geology & geophysics.

 The New Zealand Geological Timescale 2015 is also available as a ready-reference card from GNS Science Publications.
 A wall chart version of the card and a detailed summary table can be downloaded below.